-After several months with Photos for OS X, iOS, and iCloud Photo Library and the Photos apps on Mac and iPhone/iPad, I'm pretty familiar with its ups and downs.
-Thankfully, there are far more ups and downs, at least in my experience.
+After several years with iCloud Photo Library and the Photos apps on Mac and iPhone/iPad, I'm pretty familiar with the service's ups and downs.
+Thankfully, there are far more ups than downs — at least in my experience.

 It just works — really!

-Perhaps the biggest bullet point in iCloud Photo Library's "pro" column for me is that, for once, Apple's iCloud team has a rock-solid "it just works" sync product.
-Even during my early beta-testing days, I had no issues with iCloud losing or dropping images from my library.
+Perhaps the biggest bullet point in iCloud Photo Library's "pro" column for me is that Apple's iCloud team has a rock-solid "it just works" sync product.
+Even during the earliest beta-testing days, I had no issues with iCloud losing or dropping images from my library.

 You really can access your photos from anywhere — and manage them, too

 With iCloud Photo Library, my images are accessible everywhere — even on iCloud.com if I don't have one of my devices handy — and when I'm offline, I can still view low-resolution thumbnails of any pictures I haven't downloaded locally to my machine.
-I can even manage my library while offline: Delete an image while you're away from internet access, or add it to an album, and all of that syncs when you pop back online.
+I can even manage that library while offline: Delete an image while you're away from internet access, or add it to an album, and all of that syncs when you pop back online.

-In addition, iCloud Photo Library solves one of my oldest iPhone photo management irritations: I can manage albums on my Mac and have them sync to my iPhone, and vice versa.
+In addition, iCloud Photo Library solved one of my oldest iPhone photo management irritations: I can manage albums on my Mac and have them sync to my iPhone, and vice versa.
 That includes the People album, which automatically finds faces in images of your friends; this data now syncs across your iPhone, iPad, and Mac, too.